-Her research is centered on the nexus of diversity and equity in P-20 education, specifically in the areas of college access, university-community partnerships, college student development, and retention for historically underrepresented communities (African American, Latinx, Native American, Southeast Asian, 1st generation, low income, urban, and immigrant students).
-Within these areas, and in collaboration with university and community partners, she examines opportunity structures, programs, and student, faculty, administrative, and community members’ experiences to illuminate promising practices to advance equity and diversity.
-To date, she has partnered with a number of on-campus partners (Division of Student Development, Center for Community Engagement, and the Learning Assistance Programs), open-access institutions in the region (Bellevue College, Cascadia College, South Seattle College, and North Seattle College), K-12 (Seattle Public Schools, Middle College High School), and college access organizations (Rainier Scholars).
+Her research is centered on educational equity and inclusion in P-20 education, specifically in the areas of college access, community engagement, student success initiatives, and organizational development.
+Within these areas, and in collaboration with university and community partners, she examines opportunity structures, programs, and student, faculty, administrative, and community members’ experiences to illuminate promising practices to advance equity and inclusion.
+To date, she has partnered with a number of on-campus partners (Division of Student Development, Center for Community Engagement, and the Learning Assistance Programs), open-access institutions in the region (Bellevue College, Cascadia College, Highline College, South Seattle College, and North Seattle College), K-12 (Seattle Public Schools, Middle College High School), and college access organizations (Rainier Scholars and Summer Search).

-Prior to her arrival at Seattle University, she served as an assistant professor in the Educational Leadership program at Texas State University.
-At Texas State she taught courses in participatory action research, community engagement, and social foundations.
-She collaborated on research and provided professional development with a variety of community partners: the Texas State Division of Student Affairs, Greater Austin Hispanic Chamber of Commerce, the Leander Independent School District, and a number of organizations in the Rio Grande Valley border region.
+Prior to Seattle University, she served as an assistant professor in the Educational Leadership program at Texas State University.
+At Texas State she trained K-12 school and community leaders.
 Immediately following her graduate studies, she served as a postdoctoral Scholar-in Residence at Carleton College.

-Before becoming a professor, she spent over a decade cultivating community partnerships to advance educational equity and diversity in P-20 educational settings (Mentor Programs, Non-Profit, and University/Community Partnerships) and in student affairs (Residential Life, College Access, and Educational Internships).
+Before becoming a professor, she spent over a decade cultivating community partnerships to advance educational equity and diversity in P-20 educational settings (Mentor Programs, Non-Profit, and University/Community Partnerships) and in student affairs (Residential Life and College Access).
 In addition, Dr. Yamamura has extensive research experience utilizing quantitative, qualitative, and participatory methodologies, including serving as a Research Assistant at the UCLA Higher Education Research Institute and working with university and non-profit partners on assessment and program evaluation.